 This is why I have written a comparison of everything and anything you may need to know when deciding which island to visit.
 That way you can easily choose whether Koh Rong or Kong Rong Samleon is best for your getaway, so you can have the perfect time with zero regrets.

 Koh Rong or Kong Rong Samloem?
 How To Choose Your Island Paradise

 The Basics Of Koh Rong

-Located off the coast of Cambodia the island of Koh Rong is the larger one.
-Though this doesn’t mean it is developed.
+Located off the coast of Cambodia the island of Koh Rong is larger.
 Ferries run regularly from the nearest port of Sihanoukville making it super easy to access.

 Once on the island, you will arrive in the area known as Koh Toch Village.
-This is where the main town on the island is located and where you can catch a boat to other parts.
+This is where the main town is located and where you can catch a boat to other beaches.

 Enjoy beachfront living in luxury.
 Rooms here start from $70.00 per night.BOOK NOW